syncfusion-content/blazor-docs/blazor/getting-started/razor-class-library.md

     ![razor class project configuration](images/VS2022/razor-class-template-2022.png)

-4. Select the target Framework **.NET 6** at the top of the Application based on your required target that you want and then click the **Create** button to create a new Razor Class Library application.
+4. Select the target Framework **.NET 7** at the top of the Application based on your required target that you want and then click the **Create** button to create a new Razor Class Library application.

     ![select framework](images/VS2022/blazor-select-template-rcl-2022.png)

-### Importing Syncfusion Blazor component in Razor Class Library
+## Install Syncfusion Blazor Calendars and Themes NuGet in the App

-To add Blazor Calendar component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search and install [Syncfusion.Blazor.Calendars](https://www.nuget.org/packages/Syncfusion.Blazor.Calendars) and [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/).
+To add **Blazor Calendar** component in the app, open the NuGet package manager in Visual Studio (*Tools → NuGet Package Manager → Manage NuGet Packages for Solution*), search and install [Syncfusion.Blazor.Calendars](https://www.nuget.org/packages/Syncfusion.Blazor.Calendars) and [Syncfusion.Blazor.Themes](https://www.nuget.org/packages/Syncfusion.Blazor.Themes/).
 Alternatively, you can utilize the following package manager command to achieve the same.

 {% tabs %}
 {% highlight C# tabtitle="Package Manager" %}